-College without internships is like cereal without milk, chocolate without peanut butter, the perfect dress without the perfect shoes.
-My daughter would be the first to agree with this statement.
-During college, several paid and unpaid internships helped her decide on a career path and make contacts who could assist her in finding a job after graduation.
+Internships also provide real-world experience that helps students clarify what they're looking for in a job and work environment.
+When my daughter was in college, several paid and unpaid internships helped her decide on a career path and make contacts who could assist her in finding a job after graduation.

-According to one of the nation’s leading job search platforms, ZipRecruiter, an internship is an ideal way for students to:
+According to Indeed, one of the nation’s leading job and internship search platforms, internships are an ideal way for students to:

-With all the competition for jobs after graduation along with the valuable lessons they'll learn, your student can’t afford to ignore the importance of internships.
+With all the competition for jobs after graduation along with the valuable experience they'll gain, your student can’t afford to ignore the importance of internships.

 The campus career center is a primary source for locating internships.
-Most colleges and universities post opportunities in the career office and online (your student may need their campus account to access the listings).
+Most colleges and universities post opportunities in the career office and online (your student will need their campus account to access the listings) and many work with platforms like Handshake.
 The career center can also help your student with internship-related tasks: resumes, cover letters and interview tips.

-Another source for internship possibilities will be professors in your student’s area of interest.
+Professors are another source for internship possibilities.
 Professors maintain connections with companies and professionals in their field of expertise and will often recommend a student if they hear of a position.
 This is a good reason for your student to cultivate strong relationships with professors.

 Your student can also check online internship databases like Internships.com, Wayup.com and YouTern.com.
-While online, they can search LinkedIn where companies often post internship opportunities.
-(If they don’t have a LinkedIn account yet, now’s the time to create one!)
+Many companies post internship opportunities on LinkedIn as well — and if your student doesn't have a LinkedIn account yet, now’s the time to create one!

 Internships also offer these benefits: